MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 1. Close the app.

-   For the WinUI 3 project, the following Visual Studio dialog boxes might appear:
+1. The following Visual Studio dialogs might appear.
+These debugger dialogs are a known bug.
+Click the **OK** button, and then click the **Cancel** button to close these dialogs:

    ![Debugger not configured](./winrt-from-js-images/debugger-not-configd.png)

-1. These debugger dialog boxes are a known bug.
-Click the **OK** button, and then click the **Cancel** button to close the dialog boxes.

 1. Select **File** > **Save All** (`Ctrl`+`Shift`+`S`).